-James Woods (aka "Dat Yoga Dude") provided a Zoom yoga session on wellness and mental health - 20 attended the with a special Activation Guide with ideas on how to implement the MiMHM activities at their sites.
+James Woods (aka "Dat Yoga Dude") provided a Zoom yoga session on wellness and mental health - 20 attended the live event and the recording was shared on YouTube as well where it continues to gain views.

+In addition to the virtual activities we created and distributed, with the help of our planning committee and Behavioral Health Commission, starter activation toolkits for schools, local businesses, and our community providers/partners.
+These kits were equipped with a special Activation Guide with ideas on how to implement the MiMHM activities at their sites.
 It also included some materials to help them get started, as well as some swag (i.e., lime green ribbons).
 In total, we distributed 50 school toolkits, 30 business toolkits, and 100 community toolkits throughout all regions of the county.